openbmc/openbmc/meta-raspberrypi/docs/extra-build-config.md

 GPIO pin for gpio-ir is set to 18 and the pin for gpio-ir-tx is 17.
 Both pins can be easily changed by modifying variables `GPIO_IR` and `GPIO_IR_TX`.

+## Enable gpio-shutdown

+When using device tree kernels, set this variable to enable gpio-shutdown:

+    ENABLE_GPIO_SHUTDOWN = "1"

+This will add the corresponding device tree overlay to config.txt and include the gpio-keys kernel module in the image.
+If System V init is used, additional mapping is applied to bind the button event to shutdown command.
+Systemd init should handle the event out of the box.

+By default the feature uses gpio pin 3 (except RPi 1 Model B rev 1 enumerates the pin as gpio 1).
+This conflicts with the I2C bus.
+If you set `ENABLE_I2C` to `1` or enabled `PiTFT` support, or otherwise want to use another pin, use `GPIO_SHUTDOWN_PIN` to assign another pin.
+Example using gpio pin 25:

+     GPIO_SHUTDOWN_PIN = "25"

 ## Manual additions to config.txt

 The `RPI_EXTRA_CONFIG` variable can be used to manually add additional lines to